simon-stahlberg/mimir/experiments/github/README.md

 | Mimir-lifted      |          293 |      5667 |

 Observations:
 - Fast-Downward does not have the overall best runtime performance, most likely due to its extensive preprocessing in Python.
-However, its preprocessing results in a very compact state representation in the case where grounding is possible, resulting in strong memory efficiency and overall highest coverage on the IPC STRIPS and ADL benchmarks.
+However, its preprocessing results in a very compact state representation, resulting in strong memory efficiency and overall highest coverage on the IPC STRIPS and ADL benchmarks.
 - Powerlifted has the best runtime performance in Hard-to-Ground benchmarks but lower coverage compared to Mimir, most likely as a result of a worse state representation.
+Powerlifted does not support the PDDL extensions that were used in the IPC ADL benchmarks, therefore, we marked it as "x".
 - Mimir has the highest coverage on Hard-To-Ground tasks and best runtime performance on the IPC STRIPS and ADL benchmarks.

 ## Conclusions

-We conclude that Fast-Downward performs best when grounding is successful.
-Powerlifted is a strong planner in hard to ground tasks but falls behind on easy to ground tasks of the IPC STRIPS benchmarks.
-Mimirs capability of running in the grounded and lifted mode, while performing strongly in hard to ground as well as easy to ground cases, makes it an overall strong competitor.
+We conclude that Fast-Downward is a strong planner in the grounded setting.
+Powerlifted is a strong planner in hard to ground tasks but performs significantly worse on easy to ground tasks in terms of coverage and runtime in the IPC STRIPS benchmarks.
+Mimirs performs strongly in hard to ground and easy to ground benchmarks, making it an overall strong competitor.
+Most importantly, its capability of running in lifted or grounded mode makes it a highly flexible system that can effectively adapt to benchmark requirements.
 Furthermore, Mimir supports a large fragment of PDDL, including ADL, which is not supported by Powerlifted.